-The most reliable way of distinguishing this large black species from the common C. pubera is by examination of the male genitalia using the features described by Collin (1958).
-The arista is rather less densely and shorter haired than C. pubera and there are 1-2 pairs of fine, but distinct, presutural acrostichals bristles whereas C. pubera usually has no presutural acrostichals bristles (although there is a specimen in the collection of the Natural History Museum with a single presutural acrostichals present).
-Wing length: $\bigcirc 6.4 - 6.5 - 6.6 \text{ mm}$ (2); $\bigcirc 6.9 \text{ mm}$ (1).
+Cordilura ustulata: A: male 5th sternite; B: male genitalia; C: head arista is rather less densely and shorter haired than C. pubera and there are 1-2 pairs of fine, but distinct, presutural acrostichals bristles whereas C. pubera usually has no presutural but distinct, presutural acrostichals bristles whereas C. pubera usually has no presutural acrostichals bristles (although there is a specimen in the collection of the Natural History Museum with a single presutural acrostichals present).
+Wing length: \bigcirc 6.4 - 6.5 - 6.6 mm (2); \bigcirc 6.9 mm (1).